How Music Playtime Supports Teaching & Learning

 The tiered structure of Music Playtime - Early Years/Reception material followed by Key Stage 1 - provides a smooth transition from Reception to Year 1 and beyond.

-Music Playtime fulfils ALL the requirements of the Model Music Curriculum: Key Stage 1, March 2021 - and much more!
+Music Playtime fulfils ALL the timetabled music curriculum requirements of the Key Stage 1 Model Music curriculum and the National Plan for Music Education: Key Stage 1 - and much more!

-At Key Stage 1 the Model Music Curriculum states that children's music education should include:
+At Key Stage 1, children's music education should include:

 - Singing - chants, rhymes, simple songs including pentatonic songs, call and response songs, using dynamics & tempo changes and responding to leader's directions and symbols √